ngi-nix/summer-of-nix/README.md

 ## Specific project ideas for Summer of Nix 2023

 - write a deployment story for one package in the NLNet list.
-- reunite all independent repositories in the ngi-nix GitHub org into a monorepo “ngipkgs”, similar to https://github.com/nix-community/NUR .

 ## Questions and answers